 - Institution Strengthening: Become standard bearers for responsible and innovative microfinance through the implementation of best practices and a continual search for improvement.

-- Relationship Building: Serve as a resource for discussion, information sharing, and collaboration among leaders of pioneering microfinance organizations.
+- Relationship Building: Provide a forum for collaboration and information sharing among leaders who represent pioneering international microfinance organizations.

 The Working Group’s initial work has focused around support for three industry initiatives that are playing a major role in advancing commitment and capacity to responsible microfinance:

-- The Smart Campaign: A global campaign committed to embedding client protection practices into the institutional fabric of the microfinance industry, The Smart Campaign has been endorsed by over 2,700 institutions and individuals since its launch in 2009.
+- The Smart Campaign: A global campaign committed to embedding client protection practices into the institutional fabric of the microfinance industry, the Smart Campaign has been endorsed by over 3,700 institutions and individuals since its launch in 2009.

 - The Social Performance Task Force: The SPTF is an ambitious effort by more than 1,000 stakeholders to develop common tools for measuring and managing social performance.
-This summer, it will release “Universal Standards for Social Performance Management” that will guide organizations as they work to translate their missions into reality.
+It has developed “Universal Standards for Social Performance Management” that will guide organizations as they work to translate their missions into reality.